SDPose: Exploiting Diffusion Priors for Out-of-Domain and Robust Pose Estimation: Experiments

-We conduct ablations to validate our designs.
-For the “w/o diffusion priors” variant, we train the U\mbox{-}Net from scratch (no pretrained priors).
+We also conduct ablations to validate our designs.
+For the “w/o diffusion priors” variant, we train the U\mbox{-}Net from scratch (no pre-trained priors).
 For the “w/o RGB recon.” variant, we disable only the auxiliary RGB reconstruction branch; all other settings remain identical.
-From Table~\ref{tab:ablation-diffusion-RGB}, two trends emerge.
-First, removing the RGB branch yields a consistent but modest AP/AR drop on COCO that becomes more pronounced on HumanArt and COCO\mbox{-}OOD, indicating that the auxiliary reconstruction acts as a useful regularizer and improves robustness under domain shift.
-Second, removing diffusion priors causes a much larger degradation, especially on the OOD benchmarks, highlighting that the pretrained generative priors are the primary source of SDPose’s generalization.
+From Table~\ref{tab:merged-ablation}, two trends emerge.
+First, removing the RGB branch yields a consistent but modest AP/AR drop on COCO that becomes more pronounced on HumanArt and COCO\mbox{-}OOD, suggesting that the auxiliary reconstruction acts as a useful regularizer and improves generalization under domain shift.
+Second, removing diffusion priors causes a much larger degradation, especially on the OOD benchmarks, highlighting that the pre-trained generative priors are the primary source of SDPose’s generalization.